 It’s a safe bet that a huge chunk of Americans now identify Robert Wagner as the father of Anthony DiNozzo on TV’s NCIS.
 But he’s been acting for 65 years — even longer than David McCallum.
-In the 1950s Wagner was the darling of the Fox lot, a green kid who cruised through custom-fit no-stress showcase roles for almost the entire decade.
+In the 1950s Wagner was the darling of the Fox lot, a green kid who cruised through no-stress showcase roles for almost the entire decade.
 But that’s not the whole truth.
-Wagner did get opportunities to play more demanding parts, including the new brand of psycho killer that don’t look as crazy as they behave.
-In A Kiss Before Dying he’s an impoverished college kid seeking a quick way to the Good Life.
+Wagner did get opportunities to play more demanding parts, including the new brand of psycho killer that doesn’t normally look or act crazy.
+In A Kiss Before Dying Wagner is an impoverished college kid seeking a quick way to the Good Life.
 We can tell that it’s a change of pace for Wagner because he doesn’t flash his signature smile until forty minutes into the picture.
-His character is a calculating rat with a talent for manipulating women, who’s willing to spend innocent lives to get what he wants.
+His character is a calculating rat with a talent for manipulating women, and he’s willing to spend innocent lives to get what he wants.

 Virginia Leith is Dorie’s sister Ellen, a beautiful copper heiress who spends the second half of the show trying to establish that a murder has taken place.
 Ellen is less vulnerable than her sister, but she has the same problem that Dorie had, a domineering father (George Macready).
 With with her deep voice and graceful bearing Ms. Leith is an interesting presence.
 A former model, she won several big parts in enduring films, but didn’t catch on with the public.
 She had already played opposite Robert Wagner once, when both were at Fox.
 I’m betting that Ms. Leith had an interesting personality that wasn’t given free rein in her movies.
 Her role in Black Widow shows hints of a nonconformist spirit.

-In either her first or second film is Joanne Woodward, who soon thereafter would become the film’s biggest star.
-Clearly set up to be murdered in the first part of the story, her Dorie remains sympathetic even as she fails to heed any of the 101 danger signals being sent her by her dreamboat boyfriend.
-Woodward handles the role of an inconveniently pregnant woman with dignity.
-Dorie needs support but never whines.
+In either her first or second film is Joanne Woodward, who will soon become the film’s biggest star.
+Clearly set up to be murdered in the first part of the story, her Dorie remains sympathetic even as she fails to heed any of the 101 danger signals broadcast by her dreamboat boyfriend.
+Woodward handles the role of an inconveniently pregnant woman with dignity — her Dorie needs support but never whines.
 Two years later Woodward would marry Paul Newman and establish a mini-acting dynasty; it’s interesting to compare her role opposite Robert Wagner in this movie, to Wagner’s role as ‘guest-lover’ in the later Newman-Woodward car racing drama, Winning.

 Virginia Leith’s feature acting career ended in just a couple of years.
 She’s now most famous for a final footnote role that became a legend, in the cult favorite The Brain that Wouldn’t Die.
 The show may be absurd, but Ms. Leith is excellent in it.

-I’ve already mentioned Mary Astor; George Macready is his usual creepy self as the copper magnate who likes to boss people around, and is willing to disavow his own daughter for social reasons.
+I’ve already mentioned Mary Astor; George Macready is his usual creepy self as the copper magnate who likes to boss people around and is willing to disavow his own daughter for social reasons.
 Macready’s somewhat stiff performance somehow seems appropriate; by the finish he’s become a sympathetic father.
-Future American-International star Robert Quarry has a good little part as another student, a tennis star who unfortunately crosses the path of the diabolical Bud Corliss.
+Future American-International star Robert Quarry has a good little part as a student tennis star who unfortunately crosses the path of the diabolical Bud Corliss.

 The KL Studio Classics Blu-ray of A Kiss Before Dying is a big improvement on the old (2002) MGM DVD.
 The jazzy title sequence, with hot letters and lips on black, could almost be for a romantic comedy.
 The HD image is strong and colorful throughout, with the exception of part of a reel in the middle, in which the source has faded unevenly — the colors pulse slowly between warm and cold.
 Ms. Leith’s cheeks keep changing from rosy pink to a colder bluish.
 I noted this same flaw with the earlier disc, so I suppose it’s possible that they’re the same transfer.
 In both discs an identical jump cut occurs near the end, during a shot with a giant steam shovel.

-It was a coup for producer Robert L. Jacks to secure the artistic cameraman Lucien Ballard, who had worked with Josef Von Sternberg in the 30s.
+It was a coup for producer Robert L. Jacks to secure the artistic cameraman Lucien Ballard, who in the ’30s had worked with Josef von Sternberg.
 After a decade of cheap pix Ballard climbed back to the top of his profession at Fox.
 He collaborated with the greats — Stanley Kubrick, Budd Boetticher, Henry Hathaway, Sam Peckinpah.
 Ballard makes good use of the ‘Scope frame in the exteriors, but his garish night lighting is even better.
 Many setups look like the glossy, trashy covers of ’50s crime novels.
 Ballard either insisted on a good set of CinemaScope lenses, or was more cautious in adjusting them– I saw only one instance of field distortion, and no ‘CinemaScope mumps.’